 - [Sec 3C Col 1, Line 6 through Line 8] The greater of the proxy calculation or the larger of paid in capital or alternate subordination calculation will be allowed as additional capital in [Sec 3C Line 6].
 However, an overall limit of no more than 75% of the total adjusted carrying value in Inventory B will be applied in [Sec 3C Line 7].
-Adjustments to increase available capital will be calculated from data on this page. -The summary results of the components of the calculation (paid in capital and surplus, alternate subordination, proxy calculation and limitations) are populated as titled in the calculation columns in this section.
-The final amount recognized as additional capital is shown in [Sec 3C Line 8].
-In addition, the debt allowance can increase by 10% from the prior year only during the period where the Federal Reserve has taken a public position of reducing the cost of borrowing through reducing interest rates either by lowering the Federal Funds rates or by purchasing debt instruments (additional if applicable).
-The 10% increase must be reversed once the Federal Reserve has taken action to reverse its trend (e.g., increase rates or reduce purchasing debt instruments).
-The increase could be withdrawn over a 3-year period as follows, - 3% withdrawal in the first year of recovery - Another 3% in the second year of recovery - The final 4% in the third year of recovery - The additional capital allowance recognized for capital instruments will be shown as an "on-top" adjustment in the "Summary 1 Entity Level" tab.
+Adjustments to increase available capital will be calculated from data on this page.
+The summary results of the components of the calculation (paid in capital and surplus, alternate subordination, proxy calculation and limitations) are populated as titled in the calculation columns in this section.
+The final amount recognized as additional capital is shown in [Sec 3C Line 8]. - The additional capital allowance recognized for capital instruments will be shown as an "on-top" adjustment in the "Summary 1 Entity Level" tab.